ubccpsc/310/docs/26w1/schedule.md

 # Schedule

-Lectures are in-person **Tuesday and Thursday** on the dates listed below.
-Slides are posted before each lecture, linked from the lecture title. **Readings** live on the unit pages, linked from the Unit column.

-**Lab blocks run Friday to Thursday**, starting *Friday September 11* (week 1).
-Each assignment is due at the start of your next lab, which is one week later for every section.
-The full lab policy — release timing, late work, and the dropped mark — is in the [Syllabus](syllabus.md#labs).

 > This page answers **when**.
 For what the course covers and why it's ordered this way, see the
 > [course materials overview](./materials/).
 Full policies are in the [Syllabus](syllabus.md).

+Lectures are **Tuesday and Thursday** on the dates listed below.
+Slides are posted before each lecture, linked from the lecture title. **Readings** live on the unit pages, linked from the Unit column.

+**Lab blocks run Friday to Thursday**, starting *Friday September 11* (week 1).
+Each assignment is due at the start of your next lab, which is one week later for every section.
+The full lab policy is in the [Syllabus](syllabus.md#labs).

 ## 📌 At a glance